charliermarsh/equality/README.md

 To run, initiate the test suite with `python equality.py`.
 Both known-equal strings and known-unequal strings will be tested.

+Alternatively, to see the bitstrings in question, run with verbosity: `python equality.py -v`.

 # Appendix

 The proof of the procedure's O(1) information complexity can be found in the [linked paper](http://eccc.hpi-web.de/report/2011/123/) mentioned above.